Primary School Workshops

 Secret Life of Stuff

-In this workshop Story Factory guides students through an exploration of the creative techniques used by cartoonists to anthropomorphise objects and animals.
-Students will bring objects from their daily lives to life, creating unique characters, imagining daily activities and drafting dialogue.
-As students work through the writing process they will role-play interviews and create the content for various written texts including letters.
-A fun, engaging way to explore character creation!
+In this program students will delve into letters inspired by the picture book The Day the Crayons Quit.
+Students will bring objects from their daily lives to life by creating unique characters, imagining daily activities, and drafting dialogue.
+As students work through the writing process they will role play interviews and create the content for various written texts including letters.
+Secret Life of Stuff is a fun and engaging way to explore character creation!

 Read More